HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 So what's it like to own one?
 Well easy is the first word that comes to mind.
 Mine sits on my bedroom floor and has been there for five years.
 A low light spot with only a little indirect bright light from the early morning, and then it's in fairly dim light for the rest of the day.

 It would grow faster in better light (and a bigger planter!)
-I'm sure, but it steadily produces a handful of new fronds every year and I perhaps pull off one or two dead ones every few months and that's it really.
+I'm sure, but it steadily produces a handful of new fronds every year and I perhaps pull off one or two gone over ones every few months and that's it.

 In terms of indoor gardening, it's super simple compared to other fern species for example, I have much more maintenance and trouble with the Boston Fern and Rabbits Foot Fern.